rizzini/my_personal_bash_scripts/README.md

 - Reads network statistics directly from `/proc/net/dev` to calculate current download and upload speeds for a specified network interface (by default, `enp1s0`; you can edit the script to change this).
 - Calculates speed by measuring the difference in bytes sent/received over a 1-second interval.
 - Supports three unit display modes (KB/s, MB/s, or automatic selection based on speed), configurable via the `unit_mode` variable in the script at the beginning.
-- The output is color-coded, regardless of the display mode you choose:
+- The output is color-coded, regardless of the display mode you choose(In the near future, I'll make this dynamic depending on your conection):
   - **Green:** 2–10 MB/s
   - **Yellow:** 11–30 MB/s
   - **Red:** above 30 MB/s